PythonSI/PSI/.github/CONTRIBUTING.md

    example script in the ``examples/`` folder.
 Have a look at other examples for reference.
-Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in PSI.
+Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in PySelectInf.

 You can also check for common programming errors with the following
 tools: